sylvainbx/rust-book-fr/FRENCH/listings/README.md

 # `/FRENCH/listings`

-Here are the translated code sources that we translated, used in book code listings for pedagogic purposes.
+Here are the code that we translated.
+It is used in book code listings for pedagogic purposes.

 Please also take look to [`/FRENCH/listings-sources`][] folder !